lilactown/observe-component/README.md

 There are also plenty of libraries for connecting streams to React, but very few (none that I've found) that transition React events to streams, enabling a fully functional reactive architecture.

+## Dependencies

+At the moment, `react-streamable` depends directly on [Kefir](https://rpominov.github.io/kefir/) for streams.
+There is no reason for this.
+The library could easibly be ported to RxJS/Bacon.js/Fairmont/whatever.
+Under the hood, it uses Kefir's `pool` object (basically an equivalent to RxJS' `Subject`, or Bacon's `Bus`) to abstract the events into streams; we really never escape the bus, we just hide it.
+I'm interested in trying to create a portable version that can work with any reactive programming library.

+## Examples

 ### A slightly more complex example

 ```javascript